MacLemon/CongressChecklist/README.md

 - [iodine][17] (DNS tunnel for those pesky for-pay captive portal WiFi networks)
 - [Tor/Vidalia][19]

-Don't use PPTP, IKEv1, PSK VPNs anymore.
+Don't use PPTP, IKEv1, PSK VPNs anymore, they're known to be insecure.
 Make sure your VPN works with IP and Legacy IP without leaking DNS and other traffic.

 Also have those tunnels configured on ALL the devices you intend to use on the local network of the venue, and have it tested.
 That includes your laptops, phones, tablets, servers, fridge, etc.